jeffmeoi/Algorithm/README.md

 # Solutions
 After my past Olympiad in Informatics **(totally forget)** and college entrance examination, I start to prepare for my posibly future ACM-ICPC experience.

-All the UVa problems come from 《算法竞赛入门经典（第二版）》.
 I code the programs with the code of the auther.
 I try to explain all the programs so clearly that you can comprehend more easily than the book.

 All the solutions are explained by Chinese.
 Besides, I will keep to update my solutions in Github.